balena-io/docs/pages/integrations/aws.md

 ### Using Node.js

 The [AWS Javascript SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS.html) package is capable of both working with the [AWS IoT resources](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Iot.html) and the data communication on the [IoT Data Plane](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/IotData.html).
 Thus it can be used to implement both the provisioning and the device side of the application.
+However for security reasons it isn't encouraged to use the [AWS Javascript SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS.html) on devices in the field, it is better instead to just use the [AWS IoT device SDK](https://github.com/aws/aws-iot-device-sdk-js) doesn't have resource management capabilities.
+Therefore for this example, we have split the code into two parts. `resin-aws-lambda` is responsible the resource provisioning and `resin-aws-device` only handles data communication.

-For a complete Node.js example, please see the pair of [resin-aws-lambda](https://github.com/craig-mulligan/resin-aws-lambda) and [resin-aws-device](https://github.com/craig-mulligan/resin-aws-device) repositories!
+For a complete Node.js example, please see the pair of [resin-aws-lambda](https://github.com/resin-io-projects/resin-aws-lambda) and [resin-aws-device](https://github.com/resin-io-projects/resin-aws-device) repositories!

-Here are a few notes using the [Node.js SDK](https://github.com/aws/aws-iot-device-sdk-js) with resin.io devices.
+Here are a few notes using the [AWS IoT device SDK](https://github.com/aws/aws-iot-device-sdk-js) with resin.io devices.
 Using [Dockerfile templates](/deployment/docker-templates/), start from the resin default Node.js images, for example:

 ```dockerfile
 FROM resin/%%RESIN_MACHINE_NAME%%-node:latest